"If

 It didnt take long to appreciate the Bibles admonitions to

 not crush debtors with high interest rates.
-We learned how easily hard-working people who
+We learned how easily people who work hard and

 What about co-signing for loans and security for debts?